HydRen-fr/Pote_ou_bot/README.md

 ![Un robot et un humain](/doc/un_bot_et_un_pote.jpg)

-**Pote ou bot** est un site web qui permet de réaliser le test de turing en ligne entre amis.
-Le projet a été pensé pour être ludique avant tout.
-L'idée est de s'amuser à tromper son ami en lui faisant croire que on est un robot.
+**Pote ou bot** is a website that lets friends take the Turing test online.
+The project has been designed above all to be fun.
+The idea is to have fun to fool your friend into thinking you're a robot.

-## 🔥 Fonctionnalités
+## 🔥 Features

-- Interface intuitive
+- Intuitive interface
-- Possibilité de chatter à deux facilement depuis n'importe où
+- Easy two-way chatting from anywhere
-- API huggingchat
+- huggingchat API

-## Licence
+## License

-Pote ou bot est distribué sous la **licence libre GPL v3+**.
-Veuillez consulter le fichier LICENSE pour plus d'informations.
+Pote ou bot is distributed under the **free license GPL v3+**.
+Please see the LICENSE file for more information.